Promoting Your Show

 Be sure to “like” MNN’s Facebook page to stay up-to-date on our content.
 When we post something about your show to our page, you should share the post with your Facebook friends.

 A short video promo gets people excited to watch your show and tells them when and where they can watch it.
-These promos get aired on MNN's four cable channels and get posted to MNN's website and social media profiles.
+These promos get aired on MNN's five cable channels.
 We can't recommend it enough!
 Here's what to do:

-Create a 30 or 60 second promo that includes the name of your show along with the time, day and MNN channel(s) on which it airs.
+Create a 30 second promo that includes the name of your show along with the time, day and MNN channel(s) on which it airs.
 Also consider including your show's website url, Twitter handle, Facebook page and email address.
-Please note that you must have a series in order to have a promo on MNN.
-No PSAs or event promos will be accepted.
-If you have a special (aka single) you cannot submit a promo on MNN.
+Please note that you must have a regular series in order to have a promo on MNN.
+If you have a single you cannot submit a promo on MNN.
 MNN will not air promos that contain adult material; see our Programming Policies for reference.

 Livestream is an online platform that allows you to broadcast videos on a variety of websites (it’s the software the allows you to watch our livestreams).
 You can use Livestream to broadcast your show on your Facebook page at the same time as it’s cablecast on an MNN channel.
 Broadcasting your show on your Facebook page using Livestream allows you to reach a bigger, wider viewing audience.
 Unlike the experience of watching episodes of your show on YouTube or Vimeo, Livestream lets viewers see the episode the moment it debuts instead of after the fact.
 This service is also great for encouraging viewers to engage while your show is airing.
 They can chat online about what they’re seeing or, if your show is live, interact with your host via social media or by calling in.
 Using Livestream on your Facebook page is easy.